 - In The Adventures of Jimmy Neutron: Boy Genius, Cindy Vortex is said (and shown) to know a few different types of martial arts, but mostly karate.

 - In an episode of The Flintstones, Fred tries this line, only for his opponent to go, "Who is that?" before beating him up.

 - Jade in Jackie Chan Adventures threatened a bully with the "ancient art of butt whoop."
 Considering she's the niece of Jackie Chan, you can guess how this ends up.

 - She gets into trouble for thoroughly beating up the bully, who later comes back asking her to teach him.
 Instead, she teaches him self-control (something she herself lacks), and he is later shown breaking up a fight.

-- In an episode of Garfield and Friends, Garfield unwittingly angered a bunch of dogs and tried to discourage them from harming him by telling several lies.
+- Garfield and Friends: In one episode, Garfield unwittingly angered a bunch of dogs and tried to discourage them from harming him by telling several lies.
 One of them was that cats knew karate.
 It didn't work.

 - Garfield's Feline Fantasies featured Garfield fantasizing he was in an adventure movie, including a scene where he and the villain threaten each other:

 "Fat Guy": I would like you to meet my associate, Rameet.
 He doesn't smoke, drink, eat or sleep.
 He's been trained in the martial arts, you know.
 Judo, karate, tae kwan do, jujitsu, and machete-eating.